hmijail/drum/README.md

 While the first impulse might be to limit the length of members, and this would help in a way, note that the length is not the real problem.
 The key consideration is whether the DAs in the member build on each other robustly.

 [^2]: Either by physically defining new members, or using facilities like {:split_here} XXX or IA mode itself.
+[^4]: Dafny seems to be following this path towards using IA mode by default. link XXX

 ### So how does Darum help?